kierawaltonqa/ims-demo/README.md

 ### Prerequisites

 In order to run this application, you will require a Java runtime environment, as well as a Java IDE (such as Eclipse).
-You will also need to have a version of Maven in order to build the project
+You will also need to have a version of Maven in order to build the project.

 ### Installing